ryandhasgit/Comedy/Headlines.md

 new left handed scissors is riht handed scissors

-we asked food pros to name the best can of soup and they killed themselves and they said campbells
+we asked food pros to name the best can of soup and they killed themselves we asked cheese fans to name the best cheese and it stated a civil war we asked editors to name the best grammatical tool and it started a civil war and it started and they said campbells

 campbells soup